Chaplet Of The Divine Mercy Prayer

 “O Lord Jesus Christ, Son of God, who took upon yourself our human nature that we might know You better and love You more; through Your mercy I ask You to forgive me my sins.”
 “And grant me pardon now and at the hour of my death.”
 “As Thou hast done once for all time for Thy most dear Son, have mercy on me now, I beg of Thee.”

-READ: Catholic Prayer For A Miracle Healing
+READ: Catholic Prayer For Safety

 The Effects of Praying the Chaplet